XOXO: From Love and Anxiety in Real Time

 XOXO: From Love and Anxiety in Real Time is the eighth studio album by American rock band The Maine and was released on July 9, 2021, through 8123 and Photo Finish Records.
+The indie rock and pop rock album, produced by John O'Callaghan, Matt Keller, Andrew Goldstein and Colby Wedgeworth, was met with positive reviews from music critics, praising the group's evolving sound and production.
+The album peaked at number eleven on the Billboard Top Album Sales and number 22 on the Top Alternative Albums chart.

+The album's lead single "Sticky" was released on March 19, 2021, and peaked at number 16 on the US Alternative Airplay chart.
+It was then preceded by another three singles: "April 7th", "Lips" and "Pretender".

+The band embarked on the XOXO Tour in the United States, in support of the album.

 Background

 In June 2020, lead vocalist John O'Callaghan confirmed that the group began recording their eighth studio album and that ten tracks had already been written for the album.
 The album was recorded in Arizona.
 Guitarist Jared Monaco described the album as "a love letter to uncertain moments in life, and also to happy, joyous moments as well."
 The group had thought of the title of the album early on during the recording session, which the band would usually have done before hand.
 O'Callaghan said that the title of the album captured the mood swings of the record.

 Composition and recording

 The album was produced by the band, Andrew Goldstein, Matt Keller and Colby Wedgeworth.
 While recording the record during the 2020 COVID-19 pandemic, the band lived in a house together and recorded the album for a week.
 The album's lead single, "Sticky", was the last song written for the album, but was the first song recorded on the album.
 The album's sound is described as indie pop and pop rock, while experimenting with heavier synths and electronic elements.
 While recording the instrumental parts of the songs, the group recorded what O'Callaghan and bassist Garrett Nickelsen called, "'bonehead version' of the guitar parts, and bass parts."
 Describing the recording of these parts, Nickelsen stated, "we're all working on it as a group, and figuring out what's the best version of this and what does every part need to be?
 So, it's a group thing."
 During the writing of "Lips", another track, "Love In Real Time" was originally written to be a part of that song, which O'Callaghan called, "an extension" of the track.
 However, O'Callaghan decided that the song would've been more impactful on its own.